Tomshine123/Autonomous-vehicle-SLAM/README.md

 ## Installation
 This repo is a ros workspace, containing several rospkgs:
 * `ALOAM` is SLAM algorithm package used for 3D mapping
-* `costmap_prohibition_layer` provides a quick way to add virtual obstacle in costmap to set prohibited region
+* `costmap_prohibition_layer` provides a plugin to add virtual obstacle in costmap to set prohibited region
 * `interactive_tools` are customized tools to interact with gazebo and your robot
 * `jackal_description` contains the modified jackal robot model descriptions
 * `jackal_navigation` contains a probabilistic localization system for navigation